–By Lawrence Kaufman; 561-302-0568; firstname.lastname@example.org; www.kaufmancounseling.com

 * Telling them that what they just said helped you feel better understood

-* Letting them know the ways in which you value and care for them
+* Letting them know the ways in which you value and care about them

 * Recognizing their good intentions and the ways in which they have changed for the better